thoughtbot/ios-on-rails/book/iOS/map_view_controller.md

 	@end

 Also, we set the title of this view controller to the name of our app, `@"Humon"`.
-For more information on why we used an NSLocalizedString here instead of a `@"plain old string literal"`, please visit the [Apple developer library.](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/LoadingResources/Strings/Strings.html#//apple_ref/doc/uid/10000051i-CH6) The short explanation is that we use localized strings for all text that will be displayed to a user.
+For more information on why we used an `NSLocalizedString` here instead of a `@"plain old string literal"`, please visit the [Apple Developer Library](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/LoadingResources/Strings/Strings.html#//apple_ref/doc/uid/10000051i-CH6).
+The short explanation is that we use localized strings for all text that will be displayed to a user.
 That way we can easily translate our app from English to other languages.

 Go ahead and run the app to see the big beautiful map you just created.

 ### Create the Add Button

-Now we'll create an add button and add it to the navigation bar at the top of our the screen.
+Now we'll create an "Add" button and add it to the navigation bar at the top of our the screen.

 	// HUMMapViewController.m